Baby teeth are as important as permanent teeth, and proper dental care of a child’s baby teeth is essential.

 - When cavities are ignored, they worsen and the deeper into the tooth they go, they affect the root.
 Such infections require root canals that can be very painful.
 Moreover, untreated tooth decay can lead to several oral infections like an abscess.
-Abscess is puss formation inside the tooth or in the gum that needs ER treatment.
+An abscess is puss formation inside the tooth or in the gum that needs ER treatment.
 It can occasionally be fatal.

 - When primary teeth fall before time, they can cause permanent teeth to erupt incorrectly and misalign.
 Such problems often need corrective dental and orthodontic treatment.

 Prevention is Key

-- Restrict free access to and excess amount of sugary food and drinks.
+- Restrict free access to an excess amount of sugary food and drinks.

 - Encourage eating sweets at mealtimes so that saliva in the mouth can neutralize the acids produced.